diogo-pessoa/annotations/content/post/ccsp/CCSP-CloudDataLifecycle.md

 The archiving phase involves moving data to long-term storage for retention purposes.

-#### Security Considerations

-##### Encryption of Archived Data

-Keep archived data encrypted to protect it from unauthorized access.
+* Keep archived data encrypted to protect it from unauthorized access.

-##### Access Controls
+* Have Policies for data archiving that include considerations about legal data retention and deletion requirements and the rotation of encryption keys used to protect long-lived sensitive data.

-Maintain strict access controls to archived data, ensuring only authorized personnel can retrieve or restore it.
+* Maintain strict access controls to archived data, ensuring only authorized personnel can retrieve or restore it.

-##### Retention Policies

-Follow regulatory, legal, and organizational retention policies and requirements.

-##### Regular Audits

-Perform regular audits of archived data to ensure compliance with retention policies and regulations.

 ### 6. Destroy

 The destruction phase involves permanently deleting or disposing of data that is no longer needed.

+* Apply Secure erasure
+* Enforce data destruction policies to comply with legal and regulatory requirements.
+* Audit trail of data destruction activities to provide proof of compliance.
+* Ensure that any third-party service providers handling data destruction adhere to secure practices.

 see: [crypto-shredding-cryptographic-erasure](/post/ccsp-datacontrol/#crypto-shredding-cryptographic-erasure)

+{{% notice info "Cryptographic erasure" %}}
+Cryptographic erasure is a method of data destruction where encryption keys are deleted, rendering the encrypted data unreadable and effectively destroyed.
+{{% /notice %}}

-#### Security Considerations
+#### Other considerations

-##### Secure Erasure

-Use secure erasure methods (e.g., data wiping, degaussing, physical destruction) to ensure data is irrecoverable.

-##### Policy Enforcement

-Enforce data destruction policies to comply with legal and regulatory requirements.

-##### Audit Trails

-Maintain an audit trail of data destruction activities to provide proof of compliance.

-##### Third-party Management

-Ensure that any third-party service providers handling data destruction adhere to secure practices.
+In regard to `data sanitization`, Consider the service Model when anlying each approach.

+* **SaaS** requires special consideration for data sanitization due to data interconnectivity.
+Since SaaS providers manage the entire infrastructure and application, data destruction relies on contractual requirements.
+Therefore, customers should ensure their contracts with SaaS providers clearly outline data sanitization processes.
+* **PaaS**  also presents difficulties with data sanitization because customers do not typically have access to the underlying infrastructure.
+  The specifics of data sanitization in a PaaS environment will depend on the software design and data storage mechanisms chosen by the provider.
+Customers should therefore carefully consider the data lifecycle, including destruction, when choosing a PaaS provider and negotiating contracts.
+* **IaaS** often allocates virtual hard drives to specific virtual machines, which simplifies
+  data sanitization.
+Customers have more control over their environments in IaaS, making crypto-shredding a more straightforward process.

+**DBaaS** is likely to handle data sanitization similarly to IaaS.
+Customers will need to rely on the provider's processes for data destruction, often implemented through crypto-shredding.